Contrasting FORTESCUE METAL/S (FSUGY) and Its Peers

 |2.39

-As a group, “Metal mining” companies have a potential upside of 33.17%.
-Given FORTESCUE METAL/S’s peers higher possible upside, analysts clearly believe FORTESCUE METAL/S has less favorable growth aspects than its peers.
+As a group, “Metal mining” companies have a potential upside of 33.58%.
+Given FORTESCUE METAL/S’s competitors higher probable upside, analysts clearly believe FORTESCUE METAL/S has less favorable growth aspects than its competitors.

 Dividends

-FORTESCUE METAL/S pays an annual dividend of $0.31 per share and has a dividend yield of 5.4%.
+FORTESCUE METAL/S pays an annual dividend of $0.31 per share and has a dividend yield of 5.3%.
 FORTESCUE METAL/S pays out 44.9% of its earnings in the form of a dividend.
-As a group, “Metal mining” companies pay a dividend yield of 4.0% and pay out 45.7% of their earnings in the form of a dividend.
-FORTESCUE METAL/S is clearly a better dividend stock than its peers, given its higher yield and lower payout ratio.
+As a group, “Metal mining” companies pay a dividend yield of 4.0% and pay out 46.1% of their earnings in the form of a dividend.
+FORTESCUE METAL/S is clearly a better dividend stock than its competitors, given its higher yield and lower payout ratio.

 Summary

-FORTESCUE METAL/S beats its peers on 7 of the 12 factors compared.
+FORTESCUE METAL/S beats its competitors on 7 of the 12 factors compared.

 Fortescue Metals Group Limited engages in the exploration, development, production, processing, and sale of iron ore in Australia, China, and internationally.
 The company owns and operates the Chichester Hub that includes the Cloudbreak and Christmas Creek mines located in the Chichester ranges; and the Solomon Hub comprising the Firetail and Kings Valley mines located in the Hamersley ranges of Pilbara, Western Australia.
 It is also developing the Eliwana mine situated in the Pilbara region of Western Australia.
 The company was founded in 2003 and is headquartered in East Perth, Australia.